dscolby/CausalELM.jl/docs/src/index.md

 # Overview

-CausalELM enables Estimation of causal quantities of interest in research designs where a counterfactual must be predicted and compared to the observed outcomes.
+causalELM enables Estimation of causal quantities of interest in research designs where a counterfactual must be predicted and compared to the observed outcomes.
 More specifically, CausalELM provides a simple API to execute interupted time series analysis, G-Computation, and double machine learning as well as estimation of the CATE via S-Learning, T-Learning, X-Learning, and R-learning.
-Once a causal model has beeen estimated, CausalELM's summarize method provides basic information about the model as well as a p-value and standard error estimated with approximate randomization inference.
+Once a causal model has beeen estimated, causalELM's summarize method provides basic information about the model as well as a p-value and standard error estimated with approximate randomization inference.
 One can then validate causal modeling assumptions for any model with a single call to the validate method.
-In all of these implementations, CausalELM predicts the counterfactuals using an Extreme Learning Machine that includes an L2 penalty by default.
+In all of these implementations, causalELM predicts the counterfactuals using an Extreme Learning Machine that includes an L2 penalty by default.
 In this context, ELMs strike a good balance between prediction accuracy, generalization, ease of implementation, speed, and interpretability.